xbsonmez/feedback/README.md

 # Easily Integrable

  - When you run "yarn build"  it created chunks under of build/static/js and build/static/css.
- - you can import these chunks and css your own projext and started to use this project on your application.
+ - You can import these chunks and css your own projext and started to use this project on your application.
- - for example you can use like this. [feedbackApp](https://github.com/xbsonmez/feedback/tree/master/dist).
+ - For example you can use like this. [feedbackApp](https://github.com/xbsonmez/feedback/tree/master/dist).

 # Feedback BE  REST API